 There are plenty of unique strategies for winning the game, but the most popular includes stopping at everywhere you can so you can block the location to other players and slowly accrue much-needed points.
 As players move across Tokaido, they’ll also move their corresponding token across the journey point tracker.
 And scoring is simple: Whoever has the most points wins.

-The only thing better than a beautiful train ride is a railway-themed board game, which is exactly what Ticket to Ride ($6.99 on iOS/Android) offers players.
+The only thing better than a beautiful train ride is a railway-themed board game, which is exactly what Ticket to Ride ($6.99/Android, $8.99/iOS) offers players.
 The original version of the game features a map of the United States and Canada, while localized versions (available within the app) feature maps of other regions around the world.

 In the exciting game, players work to collect and play train car cards as a means to claim routes across the map, thus earning them points.
 Points are based on claimed railway length, whoever creates the longest continuous railway, and whether or not a player can connect multiple distant cities determined by drawing ticket cards.